 The government agency’s goal is to protect the interests of District of Columbia consumers from unfair and abusive practices, while providing an equitable business arena for the regulated entities operating in Washington, DC.

-The mission of the Department of Insurance, Securities and Banking (DISB) is two-fold: (1) protect consumers by providing equitable, thorough, efficient, and prompt regulatory supervision of the financial services companies, firms, and individuals operating in the District of Columbia; and (2) develop and improve market conditions to attract and retain financial-services businesses to the District.
+The mission of the Department of Insurance, Securities, and Banking is two-fold: (1) protect consumers by providing equitable, thorough, efficient, and prompt regulatory supervision of the financial services companies, firms, and individuals operating in the District of Columbia; and (2) develop and improve market conditions to attract and retain financial services firms to the District of Columbia.

 DISB oversees the following financial entities: insurance companies, insurance producers (agents), health maintenance organizations (HMOs), captive insurance companies, risk retention groups, investment advisers, investment adviser representatives, broker-dealers, broker-dealer agents, securities issuers, agents of issuers, banks, mortgage lenders and brokers, check cashers, money transmitters, consumer-sales-finance companies, money lenders and consumer-credit-service organizations.